Stable allocations in discrete exchange economies: Introduction

-The discrete allocation problem is important for conceptual and theoretical reasons, and because it covers important practical applications.
+The discrete exchange economy is important to understand for conceptual and theoretical reasons, and because it covers important practical applications.
 First, theory.
-The discrete allocation problem is the text-book model of an exchange economy, but without the technical assumption of infinitely divisible goods.
+The exchange economy is our most basic model of trade, in which agents' motives for mutually advantageous trade are captured.
+The model is very well understood (and taught to every student of economics) under the technical assumption of infinitely divisible goods.
 Indeed, in an economy with infinitely divisible goods, standard assumptions of convexity and continuity suffice to establish the existence of various solution concepts (see chapters 15-17 in \cite{mwg1995}).
 Many important questions about the structure of equilibria, connection between different solution concepts and their welfare implications, as well as the scope of general equilibrium theory, are all well understood.
 Without the assumption of infinitely divisible goods, much less is known about the basic model of exchange.
 So we think that it is conceptually very important to better understand models of discrete multi-goods markets.
-Put simply (if dramatically): \textit{The profession's understanding of markets and exchange is limited by the extent of our understanding of the general model with indivisible goods. }
+Put simply (if dramatically): \textit{The profession's understanding of markets and exchange is limited by the extent of our understanding of the general model with indivisible goods.}

-Pure theory aside, some important applications rely on a better understanding of the general discrete assignment problem.
+Pure theory aside, some important applications rely on a better understanding of the general discrete exchange economy.
 Perhaps the most glaring class of applications are multi-item auctions for agents that are not risk-neutral over monetary transfers.
-The most successful practical application is probably to course bidding: \cite*{krishna2008research,sonmez2010course}, \cite{budish2012multi}, \cite*{budish2017course}, and \cite{othman2010finding}.
+The most successful practical application is probably to course bidding: \cite*{krishna2008research,sonmez2010course}, \cite{budish2012multi}, \cite*{budish2017course}, and \cite{othman2010finding}.\footnote{An auction is a special case of a discrete exchange economy in which a special agent (seller) is endowed with items and all other agents are endowed with (discrete) money.
+A course allocation is also an exchange economy if different groups of students are prioritized by different courses by seniority and majors.}